UniMath/agda-unimath/src/metric-spaces/pseudometric-structures.lagda.md

   where

   is-pseudometric-discrete-Premetric :
-    is-pseudometric-Premetric (discrete-Premetric A)
+    is-pseudometric-Premetric (premetric-discrete-Premetric A)
   is-pseudometric-discrete-Premetric =
-    is-reflexive-discrete-Premetric A ,
+    is-reflexive-premetric-Discrete-Premetric (discrete-Premetric A) ,
     is-symmetric-discrete-Premetric A ,
     is-triangular-discrete-Premetric A
 ```